75lb/req-then/README.md

 <a name="module_req-then"></a>

 ## req-then
-Wraps the built-in node `request` function with a few extras:
+Wraps node's built-in http(s) `request` function with a few extras:

 - Returns a promise, resolving to an object containing the data, node response and original request.
-- If data was supplied, sets a `content-length` header if not already present
+- If data was supplied, sets a `content-length` header if not already present.
-- Automatically selects `http` or `https` transport depending on the input URL
+- Automatically selects `http` or `https` transport depending on the input URL.
+- Cancellable (which `fetch` is not).

 **Example**
 ```js